 - 12 computers will be equipped with access to the Canvas Classroom, EBSCO Nursing Reference Center, and affiliated university library resources. - Textbooks: A copy of current required texts and other resources are available in the Reference Room of the Resource Center.
-Textbooks are for Resource Center use only and are NOT TO

-BE REMOVED under any circumstances.
-Theft of library materials is cause for immediate dismissal from the program.

-- A photocopier/printer is available for student use in the Resource Center.
+Textbooks are for Resource Center use only and are NOT TO BE REMOVED under any circumstances.
+Theft of library materials is cause for immediate dismissal from the program. - A photocopier/printer is available for student use in the Resource Center.
 All photocopying will be done in compliance with Copyright Law.
 A notice concerning restrictions and violations of this law is posted next to the copier.
 Students must supply their own paper. - A HIPPA bin is placed directly beside the copier for appropriate disposal of confidential client related material.
 (See SUNRISE HIPPA policy) - Absolutely no food or drinks permitted within the computer area. - The Resource Center is provided for all student use.
 Each student is responsible to maintain the cleanliness of the environment for the enjoyment of all.

+The Student Financial Aid Office provides information to students and their families about the financial aspects of a student's enrollment at HVHS School of Nursing.
 The School of Nursing participates in federal and state financial aid programs.
 To receive financial assistance through the Student Financial Aid Program at Heritage Valley Health System School of Nursing, you must: